salihkavaf/gulp-importer/README.md

 # gulp-importer
 A simple gulp plugin that allows importing any kind of file to any kind of file.
 Nevertheless, *gulp-importer* looks up to the **importing** files and automatically updates dependency.
 So, when developing lib files other such, you don't have to go through every file that imports that lib and recompile it; instead, just let *gulp-importer* take care of it for you.

-> **Note:** This plugin is still in beta version.
-So, if you experience any issues or come across some bugs, or even have a feature suggestion, feel free to open an issue or contribute if you'd like to.
+> **Note:** If you experience any issues or come across some bugs, or even have a feature suggestion, feel free to open an issue or contribute if you'd like to.

 ## Installation
 To install the plugin, run the following command in your terminal: